 - A or G status and do not have a State Department’s recommendation

 - B-2, F-2, or M-2 status and have studied in the United States.
 Exceptions to the rule:

-- You must be maintaining status and this lawful status may not expire more than 30 days before the program start date.
+- You are actively maintaining your status, and this lawful status does not expire more than 30 days before the program start date.

-- You cannot have filed or have a pending application for lawful permanent residence in the United States.
+- You have not filed (or have a pending application) for lawful permanent residence in the United States.

-- If you are a B visitor, F-2 or M-2 and you have studied, you must have proof that this study was recreational (i.e. study in an English language program, a pottery class at the local community college, etc).
+- If you are a B visitor, or if you have studied with an F-2 or M-2, you have proof that this study was recreational (i.e. study in an English language program, a pottery class at the local community college, etc.)